5.56×45mm NATO: Brass case

 The dimensional specifications of 5.56 NATO and .223 commercial brass cases are identical.
-The cases tend to have similar case capacity when measured, with variations chiefly due to brand, not 5.56 vs .223 designation.
-The result of this is that there is no such thing as "5.56 brass" or ".223 brass", the differences in the cartridges lie in pressure ratings and in chamber leade length, not in the shape or thickness of the brass.
+The cases tend to have similar case capacities when measured, with variations chiefly due to brand, not to the 5.56 vs .223 designation.
+The result is that there is no such thing as "5.56 brass" or ".223 brass"; the differences between the cartridges lie in pressure ratings and chamber length, not in the shape or thickness of the brass.

-In July 2012, the US Army made a request for vendors to supply alternative cartridge cases to reduce the weight of an M855A1 5.56 mm round by at least 10 percent, as well as for the 7.62 NATO and .50 BMG rounds.
-The cartridge cases must maintain all performance requirements when fully assembled, be able to be used by the Lake City Army Ammunition Plant, must be manufactured in quantities totaling approximately 45 million per year.
+In July 2012, the US Army requested vendors to supply alternative cartridge cases to reduce the weight of an M855A1 5.56 mm round by at least 10 percent, as well as for the 7.62 NATO and .50 BMG rounds.
+The cartridge cases must meet all performance requirements when fully assembled, be usable by the Lake City Army Ammunition Plant, and be manufactured in quantities totaling approximately 45 million per year.
 Polymer-cased ammunition is expected as a likely lightweight case technology.
 A hybrid polymer/metal version of a conventional cartridge case would be thicker than regular cases and reduce the amount of space for the propellant, although certain polymers could be thermodynamically more efficient and not lose energy to the case or chamber when fired.

 Pressure

-The pressure limits for .223 Rem and 5.56×45mm NATO are very similar if using similar measurement methodologies.
+The pressure limits for .223 Rem and 5.56×45mm NATO are very similar, fired in their respectively designed chambers, if using similar measurement methodologies.
 Chamber pressures obtained using different methods are not comparable.